stringparser/utils-type/readme.md

 // -> 1 (truthy)
 ```

-and continue guessing as much as possible
+and continue as much as possible
 ```js
 is(
   is(